Teams Calling Licensing Templates by Customer Profile

 SIP Trunk from a Carrier The SBC connects to your carrier via SIP trunking.
 You own that relationship — provisioning, troubleshooting, and contract negotiations all sit with you or your customer’s team.
 This is a meaningful operational difference from Operator Connect, where the carrier relationship is managed cleanly through the Teams Admin Center.

 Dial Plan and Normalization Rules Tenant-level and user-level dial plans map your organization’s dialing habits to E.164 format.
-This sounds straightforward until you’re dealing with a multi-site deployment where different sites dial extensions differently, have different local area codes, or need to reach on-premises PBX extensions alongside PSTN numbers.
-Poorly written normalization rules are one of the most common causes of silent call failures in Direct Routing — calls that appear to route correctly in the admin center but fail at the SBC level with no obvious error in Teams.
+Poorly written normalization rules are one of the most common causes of silent call failures in Direct Routing.
+See Tenant Dial Plans and Normalization Rules That Actually Work for a practical framework.

 Voice Routing Policies PSTN usage records, voice routes, and voice routing policies control which users can reach which numbers through which trunk.
 A well-designed routing policy gives you granular control — local calls route through a local trunk, long-distance through a separate route, emergency calls through a dedicated path.
-It also enables least-cost routing if the customer has multiple carrier options.
 This layer of the configuration is where Direct Routing earns its “complex” label, and it’s also where the most mistakes get made during initial deployment.

 Emergency Calling Compliance Direct Routing deployments must still meet Ray Baum’s Act requirements for dynamic emergency calling.
 For most deployments this means integrating with a third-party E911 provider (Bandwidth, Intrado, or similar) to handle dynamic location data — particularly critical for remote or hybrid workers whose physical location changes.
-This is a compliance requirement, not optional, and it adds both cost and integration complexity to the deployment.
+See Emergency Calling in Teams — Ray Baum’s Act Compliance Explained for what this requires in practice.

 Direct Routing licensing stack: